ottypes/json1/spec.md

 - You can't move an object key or move an item between two different lists
 - The semantics for reordering list items is really confusing - and its slightly different depending on whether you're inserting or moving
 - JSON0 is O(N*M) if you transform an operation with M components by an operation with N components.
-- (Not discussed yet) I want an insert-null operation.
+- JSON0 has no way to safely initialize data before editing
 - Doing multiple inserts or multiple removes in a list is quite common, and its quite awkward in JSON0.
 (You need an operation component for each insert and each remove).
 - The new type should support conversion between JSON operations and [JSON Patch (RFC 6902)](https://tools.ietf.org/html/rfc6902).
-I want those conversions to be bidirectional if possible, although converting embedded custom OT types to JSON Patch probably won't work.
+I want those conversions to be bidirectional if possible, although converting embedded custom OT types to JSON Patch won't work.

-tldr; After a lot of thinking I think we can have a replacement type which is simpler and easier to maintain, faster, more feature rich and more widely useful.
+*tldr;* After a lot of thinking I think we can have a replacement type which is simpler and easier to maintain, faster, more feature rich and more widely useful.

 ## Operations